Closed-form approximations with respect to the mixing solution for option pricing under stochastic volatility: Introduction

 whereas for modelling the volatility, this class is of the form

-for some $ \tilde \mu, \hat \mu$ and $\mu \in \reals$.\footnote{There exist other classes of stochastic volatility models, for example the exponential Ornstein-Uhlenbeck model \citet{wiggins1987option} is not a part of either of these classes. } In this article, we will focus on this class of stochastic volatility models.
-Some popular models in the literature include: \\[.5cm] \\[.5cm]
+for some $ \tilde \mu, \hat \mu$ and $\mu \in \reals$.\footnote{There exist other classes of stochastic volatility models, for example the exponential Ornstein-Uhlenbeck model \citep{wiggins1987option} is not a part of either of these classes.} Our model formulation here is for FX market purposes, but can be easily adjusted for equity and fixed income markets.
+In this article, we will focus on this class of stochastic volatility models.
+Some popular models in the literature include: \\[1em]

+Note that the Verhulst model also goes by the names Logistic model and XGBM model.